Convention on Cybercrime

 The Council of Europe assists countries worldwide in the strengthening of their criminal justice capacities on cybercrime on the basis of the Cybercrime Convention.

-An example of these efforts is GLACY – a joint programme between the Council of Europe and the European Union aiming to prevent and fight organised crime by enabling criminal justice authorities to engage in international cooperation on cybercrime and electronic evidence.
+An example of these efforts is a joint programme between the Council of Europe and the European Union called GLACY+ which aims to prevent and fight organised crime by enabling criminal justice authorities to engage in international cooperation on cybercrime and electronic evidence.

 Another one is the Cybercrime@Octopus project, which brings together a large number of cybercrime experts from all over the world, organises the annual Octopus conference on cybercrime and runs the Octopus Cybercrime Community, an online forum for cybercrime experts, data protection authorities and professionals from civil society, industry and academia.